sanjay3061/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

  ## IMPLEMENTATION OF RSA
  # AIM :
- To write a C program to implement the RSA encryption algorithm.
+ To write a python program to implement the RSA encryption algorithm.

 ## ALGORITHM:
 STEP-1: Select two co-prime numbers as p and q.